AguaClara/Textbook/Clarification/Clarifier_Design.rst

    Floc hopper detail with flocs "spilling" over the wall (click to be sent to video).

-Consolidated sludge in the bottom of the floc hopper is then removed from the sedimentation tank through small drain valve controlled by the operator.
+Consolidated sludge in the bottom of the floc hopper is then removed from the clarifier through small drain valve controlled by the operator.
 Floc hoppers in the lab-scale and PF300 setting are currently set at a 45 degree angle, but further optimization is needed.

 .. _figure_benchtop_sed:

 .. figure:: ../Images/benchtop_sed.png
     :height: 300px
     :align: center
-    :alt: Benchtop sedimentation tank setup, highlighting the floc filter and floc hopper.
+    :alt: Benchtop clarifier setup, highlighting the floc filter and floc hopper.

-    Benchtop sedimentation tank setup, highlighting the floc filter and floc hopper.
+    Benchtop clarifier setup, highlighting the floc filter and floc hopper.

-The floc hopper allows for a self-cleaning sedimentation tank.
+The floc hopper allows for a self-cleaning clarifier.
 By gravity, flocs are sent over to a floc hopper.
-This means that operators only have to clean the sedimentation tank once every three to six months because there is no stagnant accumulation of anoxic sludge.
-When operators do clean the sedimentation tank, they are primarily cleaning plate settlers.
+This means that operators only have to clean the clarifier once every three to six months because there is no stagnant accumulation of anoxic sludge.
+When operators do clean the clarifier, they are primarily cleaning plate settlers.
 Under normal operation, operators can open the floc hopper drain valve whenever they want to easily drain the sludge.
 We don't yet have a method to guide the operation of the floc hopper, so operators determine how frequently to drain the floc hopper from experimental and operational experience.
 Without the floc filter transport system, other methods would be required to remove accumulated sludge in the bay.
 Mechanical sludge removal systems are common alternatives but are well known to be costly to install and a challenge to maintain.

 We've stated that a benefit of the floc filter is that flocs can be removed without mechanical assistance, but why do we need the floc hopper at all?
-Why can't we just install drain holes in the bottom of the sedimentation tank so that any accumulated sludge is removed?
+Why can't we just install drain holes in the bottom of the clarifier so that any accumulated sludge is removed?
 This is a question that plagued AguaClara in its early years.
-At first, before we were able to successfully build and operate a floc filter, we had sludge accumulate in the bottom of the sedimentation bay.
+At first, before we were able to successfully build and operate a floc filter, we had sludge accumulate in the bottom of the clarifier bay.
 Therefore, we needed to remove the sludge with drain holes at the bottom.
 However, to have those drain holes where the sludge was accumulating in the tank, designers made a flat bottom tank.
 But as we now know, the flat bottom tank is part of the reason that there wasn't any floc filter forming.
 As soon as we realized that we could grow a floc filter with a sloped bottom tank and a jet reverser, we could not use drain holes in the bottom of the tank.
 Why?
 Because in the bottom of tanks with floc filters created by jet reversers, there is no settling.
 Drain holes at the bottom of a sloped tank would be draining a combination of flocculated water and floc filter water, neither of which are consolidated thus making the draining ineffective and inefficient.
 A benefit of the floc hopper is that there is no upflow velocity, which means that the sludge is able to settle and become more dense, allowing for less water waste from draining sludge.

-Floc filter flow into the floc hopper is a function of the mass flux of particles into the sedimentation tank.
+Floc filter flow into the floc hopper is a function of the mass flux of particles into the clarifier.
 In order to optimize the floc hopper design, we need to characterize the consolidation rate of the flocs.
 We do not have a good model for this yet; developing one would allow us to optimize design and guide operators for how much and how frequently the floc hopper should be drained.

-.. _heading_Sed_Tank_Plate_Settlers:
+.. _heading_Clarifier_Plate_Settlers:

 Plate Settlers
 --------------------

 After flowing through the floc filter, flocs reach the **plate settlers**.
-Plate settlers are sloped surfaces that provide additional settling area for flocs, thereby increasing the effective settling area of the sedimentation unit without increasing the plan view area.
+Plate settlers are sloped surfaces that provide additional settling area for flocs, thereby increasing the effective settling area of the clarifier without increasing the plan view area.
 AguaClara plate settlers are sloped at 60 degrees.
-In our discussion of horizontal and vertical flow sedimentation tanks, an important design parameter was capture velocity which was set by flow rate and plan view area of the sedimentation tank.
+In our discussion of horizontal and vertical flow clarifiers, an important design parameter was capture velocity which was set by flow rate and plan view area of the clarifier.
 With the introduction of plate settlers, the important design parameter changes.
-What matters is not just the plan view area of the sedimentation tank, but instead the projected area of all of the surfaces where particles can settle out, which we call the effective settling area.
-Without plate settlers, the only way we could improve performance and impact the capture velocity was by increasing the plan view area of the sedimentation tank.
+What matters is not just the plan view area of the clarifier, but instead the projected area of all of the surfaces where particles can settle out, which we call the effective settling area.
+Without plate settlers, the only way we could improve performance and impact the capture velocity was by increasing the plan view area of the clarifier.
 With plate settlers, we can improve performance by adding additional settling area without increasing the plan view area.
 This allows for greater treatment efficiency at low cost because we can maintain a small footprint.
 Note that plate settlers can also be referred to as lamella settlers, or lamellas.

 The first thing that we will discuss is how flocs can settle on plates.
 To understand this, we will ask a few questions about how particles and flocs will flow between two plate settlers.